tradingview/rest_integrations_docs/source/trading_tests/index.rst

 that list, we compile a set of test cases and pass them to the broker.
 These test cases help to make sure that the integration with the TradingView user interface works correctly.

-We provide a special `auto-test service`_ of the `TradingView REST API`_.
+We provide a special `auto-test service`_ for the `TradingView REST API`_.
 Please be aware that your API implementation needs to pass these tests successfully in order to be added to the :ref:`TradingView sandbox<hat-is-the-sandbox>`.

-You can request access to the service even if only one part of the endpoints (either data or trading) is implemented.
+You can request access to the service if only even one part of the endpoints (either data or trading) is implemented.
 Below is a guide on how to use this service.

 Test structure
 --------------

-We use `Jenkins`_ environment for the automated tests, where you can test both - the trading and data integration endpoints implementation.
+We provide `Jenkins`_ for the automated testing of the trading and data integration endpoints implementation.

 Use `Data_Integrations section`_ to test data integration, and `Trading section`_ for trading integration.